snar/bgpq3/README.md

 * use minimal set of RIR databases (only those in which you and your customers have registered route-objects).
 Keep RIR of your home region first in the list.
-* use non-RIR databases only when operating in LACNIC region (for some reason LACNIC does not export their data to RADB) or when you are unable to make your customers maintain their data in RIR databases.
+* use non-RIR databases only when you are unable to make your customers maintain their data in RIR databases.
 * avoid using RIPE-NONAUTH as trusted source: these records were created in RIPE database but for address space allocated to different RIR, so RIPE had no chance to check validity of this route.